 No-fault insurance allows a person to avoid pursuing a negligent driver for compensation for damages.
 No-fault insurance does not compensate for pain and suffering, and the amount of personal injury protection (PIP) insurance purchased by the injured party determines their coverage.

-For information about insurance requirements, see the Wisconsin Office of the Commissioner of Insurance Auto Insurance Guide.
+For more information, see the Wisconsin Commissioner of Insurance Auto Insurance Guide.

 Statute of Limitations